garrettlr/Interviews-Front-End/README.md

 __THEN__: They will see a list of results containing:

 * A Title
   * With URL link to individual page.
+The rules to create the URL's are below.
 * First Name with Last Initial
 * Pet Name
 * Description